module-formation/formation-Deep-MLOps/docs/azure_ml/lesson4.md

 You are recommended to write your own code to publish the pipeline.
 If you get stuck, review the first a few cells in the **Publish and run from REST endpoint** section in the provided notebook.

 ### Azure Machine Learning Pipeline with AutoMLStep

-This notebook demonstrates the use of AutoMLStep in Azure Machine Learning Pipeline.
+We demonstrate the use of AutoMLStep in Azure Machine Learning Pipeline.

 #### Introduction
 In this example we showcase how you can use AzureML Dataset to load data for AutoML via AML Pipeline.

 If you are using an Azure Machine Learning Notebook VM, you are all set.
 Otherwise, make sure you have executed the [configuration](https://aka.ms/pl-config) before running this notebook.

-In this notebook you will learn how to:
+Here, you will learn how to:

 1. Create an `Experiment` in an existing `Workspace`.
 2. Create or Attach existing AmlCompute to a workspace.
 3. Define data loading in a `TabularDataset`.
 4. Configure AutoML using `AutoMLConfig`.
-5. Use AutoMLStep
+5. Use `AutoMLStep`.
-6. Train the model using AmlCompute
+6. Train the model using AmlCompute.
 7. Explore the results.
 8. Test the best fitted model.